yaacov/rose-cli-client/README.md

 # ROSE CLI Client

-The command-line client for the ROSE game, demo the posibility of writing stand alone user interfaces, web based, none web based UI, and 3rd party web based UIs.
+The command-line client for the ROSE game, demo the posibility of writing stand alone user interfaces, none web based UI, and 3rd party web based UIs.

 ## Description